adadurov/hand2note-calc/readme.md

 The calculator is implemented based on Pratt parser with parselets for individual expressions.
 Numbers are processed as double precision floating-point numbers.

-Therefore, division by zero produces Infinity instead of exceptions.
+Therefore, division by 'zero' produces Infinity instead of an exception.

 Exit code is always 0 (unless interrupted with Ctrl+C).